 The Path Toward Commercialization: How Research Can Generate Business Opportunities in Low- and Middle-Income Countries

 The challenges of global energy access and climate change are closely intertwined, enormous in scale and complexity, and increasingly urgent.
-While there are many differing opinions and approaches as to how to tackle these issues, there is widespread agreement on one thing: Innovation is critical.
+While there are many different opinions and approaches as to how to tackle these issues, there is widespread agreement on one thing: Innovation is critical.

 Research universities and labs around the world are important engines of innovation that play a vital role in business development: In the U.S. alone, they generated almost half a million inventions, launched over 15,000 startups, and contributed up to $1.7 trillion to gross industrial output from 1996 to 2017.
 Researchers, funders and other stakeholders naturally hope their research will have real-world impact, and commercialization is one path for doing so.
 Indeed, the successful commercialization of products or services is a convincing indicator that the research has an impact.
 Though the commercialization of research can lead to technology advancements and business model innovations across sectors, the energy sector presents unique opportunities, given the growing global focus on boosting renewable electricity access to address the climate crisis.